Skip to Main Content

 Sushi in the Inland Empire: A Different Kind of Counter

 The address itself tells you something.
 East 4th Street is working Ontario, not a curated dining district.
-The restaurants here, including neighbors like Casa Sanchez and Salpicon, exist primarily to feed residents rather than to capture a tourism economy.
+The restaurants here, including neighbors like Casa Sanchez and Salpicon, exist primarily to serve residents rather than to capture a tourism economy.
 That orientation changes the dynamic inside: rooms tend to be less performative, service less rehearsed for out-of-town guests, and menus calibrated to repeat customers who know exactly what they want.

 Where the Fish Comes From, and Why That Conversation Matters in the Inland Empire